 Arguably, Infrastructure as a Service (IaaS) is the most important cloud computing vertical.
 Within that, in terms of services and features, AWS enjoys the top position, while Google Cloud Platform is slowly catching up.
-In this post, we’ll discuss major differences between Amazon’s EC2 and Google Compute Engine (GCE).
+In this post, we’ll discuss the main differences between Amazon’s EC2 and Google Compute Engine (GCE).

 Google Compute Engine is spread across 3 different regions: us-central1, Europe-west1, and asia-east1.
 Google does not officially reveal the exact locations of these zones.
 However, according to this post from Gigaom, us-central1 translates to Oklahoma, and Europe-west1 is in Ireland.